 Aim of the IT Law Master’s Program

-The IT Law Master’s program is a one to two-year program, designed to give an immersive experience to students from various fields from computer science to law in order to provide them with an in-depth understanding of current issues in information technologies.
+The IT Law Master’s program is a one to two-year program, designed to give an immersive experience to law students in order to provide them with an in-depth understanding of current issues in information technologies.
 The classes are designed to be dynamic, being updated every year to address the current concerns of information technologies.
 The faculty consists of seasoned IT Law professors, engineers, CEOs of the biggest IT companies in Turkey, as well as the current President of the Turkish Data Protection Authority.

 An innovative opportunity in higher education, 4+1 BİLGİ provides an opportunity for our undergraduate students to start their graduate education during their senior years.
 Students admitted to our designated graduate programs through 4+1 BİLGİ will receive 40 % tuition waivers.